cyanheads/cyanheads/README.md

 ## 💼 Open to Opportunities

-I'm currently open to software engineering roles, particularly in AI/LLM agent development and infrastructure.
-With experience building MCP servers and tools for LLM integration, I'm passionate about creating the next generation of intelligent systems.
-If you're working on transformative AI tools or agent frameworks, I'd love to connect!
-Feel free to reach out if you want to collaborate or share ideas.
+I'm open to software engineering roles in AI/LLM development and infrastructure, with experience in building LLM agents, MCP servers and general AI tools.
+Feel free to reach out if we can work together on something!

 ## 🔗 Connect